Kilimanjaro is SUCH a great experience! We did climb it last year, August 2016. A MA ZING. =)

 I booked it spontaneously when I was already in Tanzania and they sorted me out with all the gear (I only had hiking boots) and I asked to be put into a group with others which they were able to accommodate as well.
 Our guides were so kind and ensured our pace suited the various abilities and needs of the whole group.

-Cannot recommend enough.
-10 months ago
+Cannot recommend enough. over 1 year ago

 I would highly recommend using Africa Travel Resource.
 Their price is a little more than others, but they have a lot of Kili experience (17,000 customers), 91% success rate and excellent safety record.
 They also take good care of their support staff.
 Even if you end up choosing another company, the ATR website has great resource material to help you prepare for your trek.
 My son & I chose the Rongai route.
 Here is the link: